RedHatQE/rhui4-automation/scripts/README.md

 ignored by `ansible-playbook`.
 Other than that, you are free to use the launched RHEL-5 client any way you want, just be sure to log in as root directly.

+Ditto for RHEL 6 and its Python 2.6, which Ansible no longer supports.

 Note that RHEL-8 AMIs are missing the unversioned `python` command.
 This does not affect the deployment because the _platform Python_ is automatically set in the case of RHEL 8 hosts.